petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 A researcher may make some changes to simulation or data processing code, which in turn leads them to produce a figure, and perhaps write some text in a draft of an article.
-This article may be delivered to the principal investigator (PI) for review.
+This draft may be delivered to the principal investigator (PI) for review.
 I am arguing that there are productivity gains to be had by shortening this feedback loop.
 It is here where Continuous Reproducibility practices can help speed things up with automation.

-Grad students may meet with their advisors weekly to give progress updates.
+Graduate students may meet with their advisors weekly to give progress updates.
 As part of this ritual they may need to create new slide shows with the latest results.
 This is a significant effort, and these slideshows will often be thrown